SaadNoor555/CLARA_tool_demo/README.md

 6. *Other Utilities*:
    - *Process Pool Executor*: Enables multiprocessing to analyze issues concurrently for faster processing.
-   - *Data Storage*: SPRINT uses a local relational database to store and index issues for efficient fetching and synchronization with GitHub.
+   - *Data Storage*: CLARA uses a local relational database to store and index issues for efficient fetching and synchronization with GitHub.
    - *Model Library*: Leverages fine-tuned machine learning models for text analysis and predictions.

 ---

-## How can I contribute to SPRINT?
+## How can I contribute to CLARA?

 We are more than happy to receive your contributions (any kind of contributions).
 If you have an idea of a feature or enhancement, or if you find a bug, please open an issue (or a pull request).
 If you have questions, feel free to contact us: <a href="https://github.com/adnan23062000">Ahmed Adnan</a> (bsse1131@iit.du.ac.bd),  <a href="https://github.com/antu-saha">Antu Saha</a> (asaha02@wm.edu), and <a href="">Oscar Chaparro</a> (oscarch@wm.edu)

 ---

-## How do I customize and run SPRINT on my server?
+## How do I customize and run CLARA on my server?
-SPRINT is a tool for bug report duplicate detection, severity prediction and bug localization.
-A user can run SPRINT and customize it by following the instructions given below.
+CLARA is a tool for bug report duplicate detection, severity prediction and bug localization.
+A user can run CLARA and customize it by following the instructions given below.
 We have also made our .env file public so that users can get an idea of which variable names to use and which values are required in those variables.

 *Step 1:*